abarz001/NewsWebApp/README.md

 # abarz001_cs518
-Database file = PROJECT.sql;
+Database file = data_dump.sql.
-Unzip vendor.zip to main www directory
+vendor.zip contains supporting files and should be extracted to main www directory.